Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Macs.
   - ``typed``
     Used when the user types an engine alias in the Urlbar.
+  - ``historymenu``
+    Used when the user selects the Search History menu item in a History menu.
   - ``other``
     Used as a catchall for other behaviour.
 We don't expect this scalar to hold any values.
 If it does, we need to correct an issue with search mode entry